Luma-Programming-Language/Luma-std/docs/string.md

 All strings are represented as pointers to byte arrays (`*byte`) and must be null-terminated.

+This module is completely self-contained with no external dependencies.

 # Memory Management
 Functions that create new strings (prefixed with `from_` or returning `#returns_ownership`) allocate memory that the caller must free.
 Use `defer { free(str); }` to ensure cleanup.